vivek97vivu/vivek97vivu/README.md

 I specialize in **low-latency edge optimizations** (including TensorRT, CUDA, and model quantization) for NVIDIA Jetson and ARM platforms.
 I also architect robust **GenAI applications**, incorporating multi-document retrieval-augmented generation (RAG) pipelines, semantic routers, and scalable backend microservices.

-I hold an **M.Sc. in Data Science** (CGPA: 9.6/10) and have published research in IEEE on Raspberry Pi and YOLOv3-based assistive systems.

 </td>
 <td width="40%" valign="top">